alex/what-happens-when/README.rst

 - This serial signal is then decoded at the computer's host USB controller, and interpreted by the computer's Human Interface Device (HID) universal keyboard device driver.

+- This driver understands the USB protocol and is responsible for translating the keycode into a recognizable input for the operating system.

-The value of the key is then passed into the operating system's hardware abstraction layer.
+- The value of the key is then passed into the operating system's hardware abstraction layer. where it can be processed by the relevant applications or system functions.

 *In the case of Virtual Keyboard (as in touch screen devices):*